Melapress/wp-security-audit-log/readme.txt

 	* Error reported when the role property was undefined.
 	* Fixed a PHP 7.3 compatibility issue ([support ticket](https://wordpress.org/support/topic/wp-cli-php-7-reports-empty-needle-in-wp-security-audit-log-php-strpos-call/)).

-Please refer to the [complete plugin change log](https://www.wpsecurityauditlog.com/support-documentation/plugin-changelog/) for more detailed information about what was new, improved and fixed in previous versions of the WP Security Audit Log plugin.
+Please refer to the [complete plugin change log](https://www.wpsecurityauditlog.com/support-documentation/plugin-changelog/) for more detailed information about what was new, improved and fixed in previous versions of the WP Activity Log plugin.